-Content Scholar: Various under the editorship of Daniel J. Harrington, S.J., and Dr. Christopher R. Matthews
+Content Scholars: Various scholars contributed articles, under the editorship of the late Rev. Daniel J. Harrington, S.J., and Dr. Christopher R. Matthews.

 The caliber of the articles were excellent.
 The exchanges with the facilitator and other students was meaningful, and I think a great deal was covered in this short time.
 It is interesting and rewarding to read what other people think on these deep topics, people from all over the country.

 This is an excellent opportunity to do some ongoing formation, as well as come to a better appreciation of online learning communities.
 The articles and presentations (video and podcasts) provide a variety of authors and speakers, all of whom bring a deeper understanding of the topics presented.
 I will continue to encourage the catechetical leaders in our diocese to take advantage of this program.